Harry Potter TV Show: What We Know About The Upcoming HBO Original Series

 The Harry Potter TV Show Will Be A ‘Faithful’ Adaptation Of J.K.
 Rowling’s Book Series

 We are delighted to give audiences the opportunity to discover Hogwarts in a whole new way.
 Harry Potter is a cultural phenomenon and it is clear there is such an enduring love and thirst for the Wizarding World.
 In partnership with Warner Bros.
 Television and J.K.
-Rowling, this new Max Original series will dive deep into each of the iconic books that fans have continued to enjoy for all of these years.
+Rowling, this new [HBO] Max Original series will dive deep into each of the iconic books that fans have continued to enjoy for all of these years.

-Succession’s Francesca Gardiner Will Be The Harry Potter Showrunner
+Francesca Gardiner Is The Harry Potter Showrunner

 In June 2024, THR reported that Succession’s Francesca Gardiner had been announced as the series’ showrunner.
 But Gardiner won’t be alone with the daunting task of turning seven iconic novels into a TV series, as Mark Mylod will also be working on the creative team and directing multiple episodes, though an exact number has not yet been determined.
 Mylod, who previously directed an episode of Game of Thrones, most recently helmed a powerful episode of The Last of Us Season 2, which could be a taste of what’s to come for some of the more intense and heartbreaking moments in the Harry Potter franchise.